conda/ceps/cep-cb-conda-format.md

 Today, conda-build includes functionality to create `.conda` packages if:

-- in package's meta.yaml, output `type` field set to `conda_v2` *OR*
+- in a package's meta.yaml, output `type` field set to `conda_v2` *OR*
 - in .condarc, `pkg_format` is set to 2

 The proposal is to:

-- Expand the `pkg_format` setting in the .condarc to accept a list of formats to build at once.
+- Expand the `pkg_format` setting in the .condarc to accept a list of formats to build.
-- Expand the conda_build_config.yaml with a setting to define package format and accept a list of formats.
+- Expand the conda_build_config.yaml with a setting to provide package format(s) and accept a list of formats.
 - Improve conda-build's documentation for the package format and how to create it

 A topic for discussion is whether default behavior should changed at some point to build both `.tar.bz2` and `.conda`, and the appropriate timeline to do so.
 This could help improve adoption and support of the `.conda` format.